thin-edge/thin-edge.io/docs/src/operate/c8y/remote_access.md

     />
 </p>

 You can configure now within the Remote access tab to which e.g. VNC or SSH server you want to jump to.
-Please keep in mind that the Host is from the thin-edge.io point of view.
+Please keep in mind that the Host is from the %%te%% point of view.

 <p align="center">
     <img